BLE-LTER/ble-handbook/handbook.md

 Once the metadata is harvested, make sure to:

 - add the item to appropriate sub-collection under the LTER-BLE group library:
-	- "For-Website" if item is to appear on publication page
+	- "For-Website" if item is to appear on publication page.
+These are primarily peer-reviewed journal articles but can include papers in conference proceeding as long as they are published in an edited volume.
+What we are trying to avoid is listing a bunch of conference abstracts.
-	- "For-Network" if item is to appear in the broad LTER network group library
+	- "For-Network" if item is to appear in the broad LTER network group library (see [instructions for contributing to the LTER group library](https://lternet.edu/lter-publications-and-products-instructions/))
 - add appropriate custom tags (via Tags tab, right hand pane on Zotero desktop):
 	- LTER-Funded for work funded by BLE
+	- LTER-Enabled - 1) pubs by BLE personnel that were enabled by the LTER but funded through other sources, 2) pubs by non-BLE personnel that were enabled by BLE through leveraging of logistical support, sample collections, etc., and 3) pubs by non-BLE personnel that use BLE datasets.
 	- Foundational for work we are building our work on
 	- LTER-BLE for work added to the For-Network collection
 - add data URL if applicable to "Extra" field.
 URL **must** begin with "https://doi.org/"